zeeshanmulla/Exploratory-Data-Analysis-EDA/Bank telephone marketing calls success prediction/README.md

 ![download](https://user-images.githubusercontent.com/29397302/85233705-f1b23880-b425-11ea-95ea-9ed95ea151c8.png)

-*** got interested in this case study after going through this post Medium[LINK](https://towardsdatascience.com/machine-learning-case-study-a-data-driven-approach-to-predict-the-success-of-bank-telemarketing-20e37d46c31c)..
+*** got interested in this case study after going through this post Medium [LINK](https://towardsdatascience.com/machine-learning-case-study-a-data-driven-approach-to-predict-the-success-of-bank-telemarketing-20e37d46c31c)  for deep dive visualization..
 [Github Link to this]( )***

+# About the Problem:
+We are given the data of direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe a term deposit (target variable y).
+This case study is inspired by [THIS RESEARCH PAPER](https://github.com/mullazeeshan/Exploratory-Data-Analysis-EDA/blob/master/Bank%20telephone%20marketing%20calls%20success%20prediction/relevant%20papers/targeted_marketing.pdf) where the researchers have used a very similar dataset as the one we will be using throughout this case study for determining the success of Bank Telemarketing.
+The researchers in their paper have mentioned that the best result they have got was a AUC score of 0.8 and a ALIFT of 0.7.
+So as a goal we will try to produce a similar result in our case study.

 # Attribute information:
 # Bank Client Data